UK-FVCOM-Usergroup/uk-fvcom/README.md

 Support
 -------

 The official FVCOM Forum can be accessed at http://fvcom.smast.umassd.edu/bbs/.
-There is another (user written) wiki available at https://wiki.fvcom.pml.ac.uk.
+There is another (user written) wiki available at [https://wiki.fvcom.pml.ac.uk](https://github.com/UK-FVCOM-Usergroup/uk-fvcom/wiki).

-The examples bundled with the official FVCOM release can be found in this gitlab
+The examples bundled with the official FVCOM release can be found in the Google drive linked in the official FVCOM repo.
 ```bash
 git clone git@gitlab.ecosystem-modelling.pml.ac.uk:fvcom/fvcom-examples.git ./fvcom-examples
 ```